MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/who-is-doing-work.md

 -   Do they move from location to location in the field?

-It’s good to understand how each of the users work so that the solution that is created is conducive to the work environment.
+It’s good to understand how each of the users works so that the solution that is created works for them.

 -   Will this be a mobile application?